Our application deadline for Spring of 2014 is December 1st.

 Certificates are available to students wanting specialized training within Non-Profit Management, Urban Management & Policy, Arts Administration, Emergency Management and Public Finance; but not necessarily interested in pursuing a Masters degree.

-The MPA Program is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
+The MPA Program is accredited by the Network of Schools of Public Policy, Affairs & Administration (NASPAA.)

 Be sure to check out this story on MPA Alum, Shelley Clayton, featured in Campus News: Faces - Shelley Clayton.